csiums/GRAGS/README.md

 ## Getting Started

-Clone the repository and provide your relevant files for each category under rag/docs/
+- Clone the repository
+- provide your relevant files for each category under rag/docs/
+- Define the base llm-model for textgeneration.
+A comperative list of open-source models can be found [here](https://osai-index.eu/the-index)

 Then run:
 ```bash